biom262/cmm262-2023/CMM262-Syllabus-2023.md

 ### When's the midterm and final?
 * **Midterm Examination:**
   * Released on **TBD**
-  * Submission via GradeScope on **TBD** by 9:00 AM PST
+  * Submission via Gradescope on **TBD** by 9:00 AM PST
 * **Final Examination:**
   * Released on **TBD**
-  * Submission via GradeScope on **TBD** by 11:59 PM PST
+  * Submission via Gradescope on **TBD** by 11:59 PM PST

 ### What's the policy on late submissions?
-If for whatever reason you cannot deliver an assignment by its associated due date, you should report it at least a day before the due date.
+If for whatever reason you cannot deliver an assignment by its associated due date, you should inform the course instructor and TAs at least a day before the due date.

-* **First Late Submission:** 10% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late
+* **First Late Submission:** 10% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late.
-* **Subsequent Late Submissions:** 20% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late
+* **Subsequent Late Submissions:** 20% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late.

 > **Note:** We know that things happen!<br>
 > If you're experiencing a health or family emergency, please let the course instructors and teaching assistants know and we can work something out!

+### What's the policy on regrades?
+We recognize that small mistakes can sometimes propagate into large points deductions on assignments.
+When grading, we try to award partial credit whenever possible.
+However, for students that submit homework assignments with large mistakes, we will allow **one homework regrade** throughout the quarter for full credit back.

+In order to qualify for a regrade, a student must have score below 70% on the assignment and they must resubmit within one week of when the assignment's grades were published.

 ### What's the grading breakdown?
 | Percentage | Category |